NIH-NEI/gdb/README.md

 The ODB methodology evaluates tools against the curated ground truth.
 The final ranking is produced through a multi-step process designed to reward scientific rigor.

 1.  **12 Standardized Tasks:** Each tool is assessed on a suite of tasks, ranging from high-fidelity data extraction (e.g., `Hub Gene Identification`) to high-level abstractive reasoning (e.g., `System Model Reconstruction`).
-2.  **Quantitative Scoring:** Over 15 distinct metrics are calculated, including NDCG for ranking, Jaccard Similarity for set fidelity, and Cosine Similarity for semantic textual alignment.
+2.  **Quantitative Scoring:** Over 15 distinct metrics are calculated, including NDCG (Normalized Discounted Cumulative Gain) for ranking, Jaccard Similarity for set fidelity, and Cosine Similarity for semantic textual alignment.
 3.  **"Groundedness-Weighted" Composite Score:** To generate a final ranking, we developed the "Grounded Reasoning Score."
 This composite score assigns higher weights to tasks that require structured, verifiable reasoning and are resistant to ungrounded hallucination (e.g., `System Model`, `Hub Gene Annotation`).
 Free-form narrative tasks, where fluent but ungrounded answers can score deceptively high, are weighted lower.

 ---